5ifar/MeriSKILL_US_Regional_Sales_Analysis/Project Implementation/Documentation.md

   Select the column containing the months → Navigate to the "Column Tools" and choose "Sort Column." → Select "Sort by Month Number" to sort the months in chronological order.
 - Add Week and Date field to the X Axis to enable Data drilling.
 Setup zoom slider to view drilled data better.

+### Step 5: Revenue by States Visual and Custom Revenue - Avg Order Value Toggle

+- Add a Shape Map with State location data and Color legend gradient based on Revenue measure.
+- Set the Map Settings Projection to Albers USA and Zoom on selection.
+- Setup a toggle between Revenue and Avg Order Value measure fields using custom icon blank button.
+- Use the Toggle Setup to switch between US State Maps plotted against Revenue or Avg Order Value.

+### Step 6: Products by Revenue Visual

+- Create a Clustered Bar Chart visual with Product on Y Axis and Revenue on X Axis.
+- Filter out to display on the Top 5 Products by configuring a Top N Filter on the visual Product field based on Revenue field.
+- Duplicate the above visual and edit the filter to display the Bottom 5 Products by configuring a Top N Filter on the visual Product field based on Revenue field.

+### Step 7: Products by Quantity Sold Visual

+- Create a Clustered Bar Chart visual with Product on Y Axis and Total Qty Sold measure on X Axis.
+- Filter out to display on the Top 5 Products by configuring a Top N Filter on the visual Product field based on Total Qty Sold field.
+- Duplicate the above visual and edit the filter to display the Bottom 5 Products by configuring a Top N Filter on the visual Product field based on Total Qty Sold field.